Science & Research

 • The Rocky Mountains Cooperative Ecosystem Studies Unit brings together the region’s best scientific talent and scholarship to help manage resource problems across social, cultural, economic, political, and environmental arenas.
 Partners conduct research, education, and technical assistance and make that information available to those who need it, including land managers, and political and industry leaders.

-• The Greater Yellowstone Coordinating Committee was formed to allow representatives from the National Park Service, US Forest Service, the US Fish and Wildlife Service, and the Bureau of Land Management to pursue opportunities of mutual cooperation and coordination in the management of core federal lands in the Greater Yellowstone area.
+• The Greater Yellowstone Coordinating Committee was formed to allow representatives from the National Park Service, US Forest Service, US Fish and Wildlife Service, Bureau of Land Management, and the fish and wildlife departments of Idaho, Montana, and Wyoming to pursue opportunities for mutual cooperation and coordination at the landscape scale in the Greater Yellowstone Ecosystem.

 More Information